 - Classification – Only selected Revit elements were able to be created.
 If for example, you wanted to create a ceiling or stair you couldn’t as there were no components for it.

-However, with the introduction of Dynamo, a whole new world of possibilities have emerged to facilitate interoperability.
-Since the release of Dynamo 7.2 back in September 2014, three new interoperability tools have emerged:
+However, with the introduction of Dynamo, a whole new world of possibilities have emerged to facilitate interoperability:

-- Flux – The new kid on the block and without a doubt, the most promising.
+The new kid on the block and without a doubt, the most promising.
 Flux provides cloud-based collaboration tools to exchange data and streamline complex design workflows.
-Flux plugins work with Rhino/Grasshopper, Excel, and Revit/Dynamo, to automate data transfer to and from Flux.
+The plugins work with Rhino/Grasshopper, Excel, and Revit/Dynamo, to automate data transfer to and from Flux.
 Flux also has plans to expand this design software to include: AutoCAD, SketchUp, Revit and 3D max.
 A Flux project is the focal point for data exchange and collaboration.
 You can invite teammates into your project to share data.
-Each user and application controls when to synchronise data with the project, allowing users to work in isolation until they are ready to share their changes with the team.
+Each user and application controls when to synchronise data with the project.
+This allows users to work in isolation until they are ready to share their changes with the team.
 Since Flux was developed by Google[x], it will only work with Google Chrome.

 To assist Rhino users in becoming acquainted with Dynamo, I have produced a ‘Dynamo for Grasshopper Users‘ primer.
 Since everything is a little different in Dynamo, the primer provides a list of ‘translations’ to find a comparable node/component.